Seilamuk/Seilamuk-/Android/Android-InApp-Documentation.md

 <a name="step6" />
 ##Step 6, Showing a Splash Ad
-A Splash Ad is a full-page Ad that is displayed immediately after the application is launched.
+A Splash Ad is a full-page ad that is displayed immediately after the application is launched.
-A Splash Ad first displays a full page splash screen that you define (as described below) followed by a full page Ad.
+A Splash Ad first displays a full page splash screen that you define (as described below) followed by a full page ad.
 StartApp In-Ad provides two modes for displaying Splash screens:

 **Splash Screen Mode** | **Description**